Buffing vs. Polishing: What's the Difference? Skip to content

 What is Polishing?

-Polishing is a finishing method that involves the use of an abrasive to a wheel (not loose abrasive, but tightly attached with glue or other adhesives).
+Polishing is a finishing method that involves the use of an abrasive wheel (not loose abrasive, but tightly attached with glue or other adhesives).
 Because of this, polishing is supposed to be a more aggressive finishing method than buffing.
 Polishing removes more superficial material from a workpiece's surface, resulting in perfect finishing and a more polished surface.

 READ: GRINDING WHEEL TYPES & DIFFERENT SPECIFICATIONS